TheAwesomeCoder05/TheAwesomeCoder05.github.io/README.md

 # Crack it! - Integers
 This is a Math game.
 You can practice some of the Integer concepts here.
-Visit it at [TheAwesomeCoder05.github.io](https://theawesomecoder05.github.io)
+Visit it at [TheAwesomeCoder05.github.io](http://bit.ly/CRACKgame)

+This repository is licensed under [MIT](../LICENSE) (c) 2019 GitHub, Inc.